mesosphere/dcos-docs-site/pages/dkp/kaptain/2.0.0/operations/mysql-cluster/index.md

 To achieve better performance, the database nodes should be scaled vertically by adding more resources, such as CPU and memory.

 <p class="message--warning"><strong>WARNING: </strong>The Kaptain MySQL cluster does not support simultaneous changes to the database resources and the number of database nodes at the same time.
-If changes in both are required, you should perform them sequentially (i.e. increase resources, and then scale, or vice versa.)</p>
+If changes in both are required, you should perform them sequentially (that is increase resources, and then scale, or vice versa.)</p>

 <p class="message--warning"><strong>WARNING: </strong>The Kaptain MySQL cluster does not support updates of Proxy nodes and MySQL nodes at the same time.
 Update operations should be performed for each component independently.</p>